wired-maya/cinema_skylight_engine/design_notes.md

 The general method of widgets is to be a struct with information on style, location, size, etc. When it is created and added to the render stack it is animated in, and when it is dropped it is animated out.
 Each individual widget is its own self contained struct, and so each individual widget can be styled differently.

 Allow creation of one single style struct later on that is stored by a widget of that type (different style struct per each widget) to allow for less code duplication.
 As well, allow the changing of the default styles of the engine to further cut down on code duplication (e.g. most text is drawn according to style defined at the top of the game, and then specific different text needs to then be given an overrided style struct).
 Default trait could take from default of the engine instance to ensure least amount of code duplication.

+#### 3D View and Background Widgets

+As these are the only widgets (for now) that contain 3D scenes inside of them, have them act as a wrapper window to a 3D `scene` struct.
+This is to say, the styling and animation logic is in the widget specific struct, which holds a more general `scene` struct that has the job of rendering the scene.

+This scene struct will have a vector of scene objects, a skybox, and so on, and handles in-scene animations, transformations, and rendering via a draw function/trait.

 ### OpenGL Implementations